The Teletext Holidays Pocket Guide to Greece

 There's nothing better than diving into a home-cooked moussaka with a side of fresh warm bread and a traditional Greek salad, right?
 Our taste buds are tingling at the very thought.
 Grab a table in a family-run taverna and ask for a meze, which includes a selection of small tasting dishes such as lamb meatballs, seafood platters, colourful salads, pitta bread with dips, stuffed vine leaves, aubergine dishes and beyond.

 Get Back to Nature

-Each Greek island has something unique to offer when it comes to landscape, from Zante and its hidden coastal coves, to the olive groves of Cyprus, the volcanic crater of Santorini and the mountains of Crete.
-Plus, on the mainland, you’ll find incredible mountain ranges, including the famous Mount Olympus.
+Each Greek island has something unique to offer when it comes to landscapes, from Zante and its hidden coastal coves to the olive groves of Cyprus, the volcanic crater of Santorini and the mountains of Crete.
+Plus, on the mainland you’ll find incredible mountain ranges, including the famous Mount Olympus.
 It’s a paradise for walkers, hikers and mountain bikers who want to explore beyond the beaches.

 Advice for Travelling to Greece

 - Greece is well geared up to welcome tourists and travellers, so getting around should be easy.
 In the main resorts you’ll usually find a mix of public transport and taxis available, although you might want to hire a car for exploring off the beaten track.

 Most visits to Greece are trouble free, but, as always, take care of your belongings and remain aware of your surroundings, especially in busy tourist areas.